influxdata/sandbox/README.md

 # InfluxData Sandbox

+***Keep in mind that InfluxDB 2.x is now available and available via [Docker Hub](https://hub.docker.com/_/influxdb).
+InfluxDB 2.x includes a native user interface, batch-style task processing and more.***

-This repo is a quick way to get the entire TICK Stack spun up and working together.
+This repo is a quick way to get the entire 1.x TICK Stack spun up and working together.
 It uses [Docker](https://www.docker.com/) to spin up the full TICK stack in a connected fashion.
 This is heavily tested on MacOS and should mostly work on Linux and Windows.

 To get started you need a running docker installation.
 If you don't have one, you can download Docker for [Mac](https://www.docker.com/docker-mac) or [Windows](https://www.docker.com/docker-windows), or follow the installation instructions for Docker CE for your [Linux distribution](https://docs.docker.com/engine/installation/#server).